fairscape/fairscape.github.io/docs/getting-started/getting-started.md

 - FAIRSCAPE Server at `http://localhost:8080/api/healthz`
 - FAIRSCAPE Web Interface at `http://localhost:5173`

+See the [Installation guide](installation.md) for a full breakdown of services, ports, default credentials, and optional environment variables.

 ## 2. Installing the FAIRSCAPE CLI

 The FAIRSCAPE Command Line Interface (CLI) allows you to create and manage RO-Crates.
 Install it using pip: